BestReviews is reader-supported and may earn an affiliate commission. Details

 A bit awkward to empty.
 The claim of a 60-minute runtime per charge is questionable.

 Combines a lightweight build with the reliable suction you'd expect from Shark.
 The trim design makes it easy to maneuver around objects and doesn't take up a lot of storage space.
 The dust cup holds up to 0.8 dry quarts.

 A bit difficult to push on a high-pile carpet.

-The suction is very strong and helps to remove embedded pet hair from carpet and can be used on hard floors.
-The design allows it to get flush against the edges of the wall for a complete clean.
-Has swivel steering.
-Comes with a pet TurboEraser tool for use on the stairs or sofa.
+The suction is very strong and helps to remove embedded pet hair from carpet.
+It can be used on hard floors, and the design allows it to get flush against the edges of the wall for a complete clean.
+Features swivel steering.

 Bagless.
 Lightweight at 14 pounds.
 Simple maneuverability with swivel steering around corners and under furniture.
 HEPA filtration removes over 99% of dirt.
-Offers 10-foot hose.
-Comes with crevice tool, dirt brush, and upholstery brush.
+Offers a 10-foot hose.
+Comes with an upholstery brush.

 Multiple filters can be complicated to clean and replace.